 4scored exactly once: TrueThe first token is input context because a causal model needs a previous position before it can score a next-token target.
 In a framework implementation, context-only labels are commonly masked with -100 so cross-entropy ignores them.[1]

-Here is a dependency-free evaluation loop over precomputed token NLL values.
+This dependency-free evaluation loop uses precomputed token NLL values.
 A real model supplies the losses; aggregation logic stays the same.

 1import math